As a person in authority, you are responsible for stopping harassment and actively preventing it. How?

 Helping the victim express their feelings by normalizing their reactions, emotions and feelings, including anger, resentment, guilt and low self-esteem.
 Validating the speed at which they are healing and their reactions over the short, medium and long terms.

 Source : www.agressionsexuellemontreal.ca.

-The INRS Human Resources Department (hyperlink Department) provides advisory services to managers and professors to help them take appropriate action to stop harassment.
+The INRS Human Resources Department provides advisory services to managers and faculty members to help them take appropriate action to stop harassment.
 They can help you assess the extent and severity of the situation and determine actions that will stop conduct that could be considered harassment and establish an intervention strategy.

 Under the INRS Policy against Sexual Violence, when a person in an academic or authority relationship enters into an intimate (i.e., romantic or sexual) relationship with another member of the university community, INRS considers that the situation is likely to affect the objectivity and impartiality required in the academic or authority relationship, prevent free consent, encourage the abuse of power, and even lead to sexual violence.